 - Limited customer support

-Ad blockers and Internet privacy
+Extension-based ad blockers and their impact on Internet privacy